 We continue to focus on marketing communications and actively participate in various meetings and congresses to present our research to investors and potential partners.
-In March, we participated in BioEurope, one of the world's largest business development and partnership conferences, which was held in Barcelona.
-We continue to experience growing interest from institutional investors, pharmaceutical companies and other stakeholders that may be interested in investing in or in-licensing our development projects, or alternatively in entering into a partnership, and the company is in discussions with several potential players.
+In November, we participated in events such as BIO-Europe, Europe's largest business development and partnership conference in the pharmaceutical industry.
+We continue to encounter growing interest from pharmaceutical companies and other stakeholders that may be interested in investing in or in-licensing our development projects, or alternatively in entering into a partnership.